d3xMachina/FFPR-Fix/README.md

 ## Installation

 - If you previously installed BepInEx and have a "mono" folder in the game directory, remove the "mono" and "BepInEx" folders.
-- Download BepInEx Bleeding-Edge IL2CPP build from [here](https://builds.bepinex.dev/projects/bepinex_be/733/BepInEx-Unity.IL2CPP-win-x64-6.0.0-be.733%2B995f049.zip) and extract the content to the game directory (if playing FFVI, it's where "FINAL FANTASY VI.exe" is located).
+- Download BepInEx 6.0.0-pre.2 IL2CPP build from [here](https://github.com/BepInEx/BepInEx/releases/download/v6.0.0-pre.2/BepInEx-Unity.IL2CPP-win-x64-6.0.0-pre.2.zip) and extract the content to the game directory (if playing FFVI, it's where "FINAL FANTASY VI.exe" is located).
 Replace the files if asked.
 - Download the mod [here](https://github.com/d3xMachina/FFPR-Fix/releases/latest) and extract the content to the game directory.
 Replace the files if asked.
 - On Steam Deck, add to the Steam launch options : export WINEDLLOVERRIDES="winhttp=n,b"; %command%
 - Run the game once to generate the config file, change the config in "(GAME_PATH)\BepInEx\config\d3xMachina.ffpr_fix.cfg" and restart the game.